2018 National Youth Leadership Training (NYLT)

 Staff.
-Plan to arrive at Gilwell Park by 12pm on 3 August 2018 for staff development weekend.
+Plan to arrive at Gilwell Park by 12pm on 3 August 2018 for staff development training.

 NYLT will be held at Gilwell Park, England.
 Besides being the home of Scouting in the UK, Gilwell Park is considered one of Scouting’s primary heritage sites.
 Purchased by William Maclaren in 1919, Gilwell was the site of the first Scout campsite in that same year and became a primary Scouting training location.
 Although he never lived there, Lord Baden-Powell did camp, teach, and lecture at Gilwell often.

 Today, Gilwell is closely aligned with Baden-Powell and reflects the strong heritage of the Scouting tradition around the world.
 You can learn more about at the Scouting Heritage site.

 NYLT is an exciting, action-packed program designed to provide all 13 to 20-year-old youth members of the Boy Scouts of America (Scouts and Venturers) with leadership skills and experience they can use in their home units and in other situations demanding leadership of self and others.
 It is the second step of a three-phase youth leadership-training continuum.
 The first phase, Introduction to Leadership Skills (ILS), begins in the home unit.
 The second phase (this course), NYLT, is conducted by the local council.
 The third phase, National Advanced Youth Leadership Experience (NAYLE), is generally conducted at Philmont.

 NYLT is a six-day leadership course delivered in an outdoor setting with an emphasis on immediate application of learning in a fun environment.
 It is NOT an outdoor skills course and NOT summer camp, so no merit badges will be issued.